natgeo-wong/natgeo-wong.github.io/index.md

 @@col-12,col-lg-8

 \begin{biography}{}
     Hello!
-I am a Postdoctoral Research Associate at the Courant Institute of Mathematical Sciences in New York University, currently working for Professor Sara Shamekh on investigating the shallow-to-deep transition of Convection.
-See the links above for a more detailed breakdown, along with the relevant publications.
+I am a Postdoctoral Research Associate at the Courant Institute of Mathematical Sciences in New York University, currently working for Professor Sara Shamekh on investigating the shallow-to-deep transition (STDT) of convection using ARM observations, reanalysis datasets and deep learning techniques.
+I am also particularly interested in understanding the climatology of tropical islands using hierarchies of model complexity.

     Feel free to reach out to me via email if you have any questions.